 Netflix ($NFLX) went public on May 23, 2002.
 At the time, they had 600,000 subscribers, and its market cap was around $300 million.
 Seems crazy, right?

 Its business model was simple: For a small monthly fee, Netflix mailed you one or multiple DVDs of your choice.

 And the best part…..There were no late fees!

-Fast forward to today, and Netflix claims 200 million+ worldwide subscribers, and its business model hasn't changed at all — except the delivery method.
+Today, Netflix has 200 million+ worldwide subscribers and its business model hasn't changed at all — except the delivery method.
 Instead of getting DVDs by mail, you now get shows streamed to your device of choice.

 This is the story of how a tiny, DVD-by-mail startup, which Blockbuster could have bought in 2000 for $50 million, disrupted Hollywood and forever changed the entertainment industry.